netxms/netxms-doc/admin/data-collection.rst

 Creating template
 -----------------

-To create a template, right-click on :guilabel:`Template` root or :guilabel:`Template` group object in :guilabel:`Template` perspective, and click :menuselection:`Create --> Template`.
+To create a template, right-click on :guilabel:`Template Root` or :guilabel:`Template group` object in :guilabel:`Template` perspective, and click :menuselection:`Create --> Template`.
 Enter a name for a new template and click :guilabel:`OK`.